iluwatar/java-design-patterns/guarded-suspension/README.md

 ---
+title: "Guarded Suspension Pattern in Java: Ensuring Safe Concurrency in Critical Sections"
-title: Guarded Suspension
+shortTitle: Guarded Suspension
+description: "Learn about the Guarded Suspension design pattern in Java.
+Understand its implementation for efficient concurrency control, with real-world examples and code snippets."
 category: Concurrency
 language: en
 tag:
   - Asynchronous
   - Decoupling
   - Resource management
   - Synchronization
   - Thread management
 ---

 ## Also known as